braheezy/learn-opengl/README.md

 ## Repository Organization
 `main` follows the main lesson plan.

-There are branches like `hello-triangle-ex1` that contain solutions to exercises presented at the end of some chapters.
-The example give is the Exercise 1 solution for the "Hello Triangle" chapter.
+There are branches like `hello-triangle-ex1` that contain solutions to exercises presented at the end of some chapters. `hello-triangle-ex1` is the Exercise 1 solution for the "Hello Triangle" chapter.

-`screenshots` holds snaps of the graphics at various points in the journey.
-I thought it would be cool to see the visual progression over time.
-They are named in the order I complete that version of the program.
-There are commits on `main` or branches that have the code for each picture.
+[`screenshots`](./screenshots/README.md) holds snaps of the graphics at various points in the lesson.